 In 2016 BBC Four broadcast a slow television special, All Aboard!
 The Country Bus - a two-hour bus journey through the Yorkshire Dales; an opportunity to sit back and appreciate the sights and sounds of the beautiful Yorkshire Dales in a rich and absorbing antidote to the frenetic pace of modern life.
 The programme was broadcast on 29 August 2016 on BBC Four, attracting almost a million viewers.
 Click here to view the 30 second trailer.
-Unfortunately the programme is no longer available to purchase from the BBC, but is available on YouTube.
+Unfortunately the programme is no longer available in full online.

 The 40 mile route is incredibly varied, taking viewers through a blossoming river valley, past ancient meadows, agricultural pastures and ancient mining villages, over high open heathland, and a final stretch across the hilly Dales past the incredible 24-arch Ribblehead viaduct, one of the great engineering achievements of the 19th Century and recently featured in the ITV series "Jericho".